-Between April 9th and 12th, Intech Automazione’s Managing Director, Paolo Pirota, took part in a commercial mission in Algiers, organized by the Algerian branch of the Italian Institute for Foreign Trade (ICE).
+Between April 9th and 12th, Intech Automazione’s Managing Director, Paolo Pirota, took part in a commercial mission in Algeria, organized by the Algerian branch of the Italian Institute for Foreign Trade (ICE).

 The trip, which was attended by representatives of various Northern Italy’s enterprises, included various meetings with companies and business representatives based in the country and had at its core the attendance of the 15th edition of the DJAZAGRO trade show, held at the Safex Exposition Hall in Algiers.

 Djazagro, an event that every year gathers an average of 20,000 visitors, is the flagship exhibition for the Algerian agri-food sector – and, by extension, a can’t-miss event for the industry professionals of Maghreb and North-Africa.